agni-datta/csLaTeX/cswhitepaper/README.md

 aliases: README
 linter-yaml-title-alias: README
 date created: Thursday, May 14th 2026, 10:22:54 pm
-date modified: Thursday, May 14th 2026, 10:24:28 pm
+date modified: Tuesday, May 19th 2026, 1:35:35 am
 ---

 <!-- @format -->

 ## cswhitepaper

-Style package for technical whitepapers and research reports with ruled theorem aesthetics and collaborative annotation tools.
+Style package for technical whitepapers, research reports, and position papers.
+Provides ruled theorem aesthetics, a comprehensive collaborative annotation system with per-author color coding, revision tracking commands (`\added`, `\changed`, `\removed`), and a clean sectioning hierarchy.
+Designed for documents that circulate among multiple authors before publication: the annotation system makes it easy to see who wrote what and what still needs attention, then everything is suppressed cleanly with `final`.

+### Requirements

+- Works with `article` and `report` classes.
+Not designed for `book` or `beamer`.
+- Do not load `amsthm` before this package.

 ### Usage